siberoloji/siberoloji.github.io/content/blog/2024-06-22-how-to-restart-touchbar-on-macos.md

 sudo killall ControlStrip</code></pre>
 <!-- /wp:code -->

   You will see that the Touchbar restarts and the problem is most likely resolved.
 If this does not solve your problem, you may have a hardware problem.
-In this case, we recommend that you contact an authorized service.</p>
+In this case, we recommend that you contact an authorized service.